 The old way

-In hunter-gatherer times, people gathered a natural and deeper sense of who they were through a life-long coexistence with their tribe mates.
-That intimate experience silently and intuitively instilled a sense of self from infancy onward.
-Tribe mates among the Bushmen hunter-gathers of the Kalahari exemplified this up until the middle of the last century.
+In hunter-gatherer times, people acquired an intuitive deep sense of who they were through a life-long coexistence with their tribe mates.
+That intimate experience naturally instilled a secure sense of self from infancy onward.
+Tribe mates among the hunter-gathers of the Kalahari exemplified this up until the middle of the last century.

-The Marshall family, (See Lorna Marshall) lived among and wrote about the previously unstudied !Kung people of the Kalahari Desert beginning in 1950.
-This excerpt from daughter Elizabeth Marshall’s book, The old way: a story of the first people, puts it succinctly.
+The Marshall family, (google [Lorna Marshall]) lived among and wrote about the previously unstudied !Kung people of the Kalahari Desert beginning in 1950.
+This excerpt from daughter Elizabeth Marshall’s book (1), The Old way: A story of the first people, describes this secure tribal bond well.

 “The [Ju/wasi] are extremely dependent emotionally on the sense of belonging and companionship,” wrote my mother.
 “Separation and loneliness are unendurable to them.
 I believe their wanting to belong and be near is actually visible in the way families cluster together in an encampment and in the way they sit huddled together, often touching someone, shoulder against shoulder, ankle across ankle.
 Security and comfort for them lie in their belonging to their group free from the threat of rejection and hostility.”(1)

 I believe that the importance of the group showed clearly in the way that the people made decisions.
 Women were as much a part of this as men.
 The people would talk together, for days if necessary, until every point of view had been considered.
 Our notions of secret ballots and majority rule would have seemed unpleasant to them—they preferred consensus, with everyone knowing the thoughts and feelings of everyone else, and everyone pleased with the decision.
 Our notions of individuality would also have seemed inappropriate to the Ju/wasi—they expected to function as group members.

 (1) Marshall, The !Kung of Nyae Nyae, p.287